 Even though the band had three no. 1 singles in 1985, "LP3" was somehow a commercial disappointment, selling only 100.000 copies in its first year of release.
 A satisfying sum for an average Polish band of the time, but not for Lady Pank, who were dominating the scene.
 The poor reception of this album is probably the main reason of the 1988 shocking change of style, which turned the band into an arena-rock act.

-This is not a bad album anyway.
-The opening track, "Made in Homo", is a wonderful dark-punk number, but it is kinda misleading, because the rest of the album is marked by an absolutely brighter mood.
+The opening track, "Made in Homo", is a beautiful dark-punk number, but it is kinda misleading, because the rest of the album is marked by an absolutely brighter mood.
 Just think to "Ludzie z Marsa" and "Osobno", two new wave songs with a relaxed guitar sound, or to "Babilon Disco Najt", a nice pop number which featured Urszula Mogielnicka's dreamy background vocals.